Home

 The Question of the Week is offered to increase awareness of one’s personal leadership practices and encourage experimentation with creative alternatives.

-4 Responses to “Question of the Week”
+4 responses to “Question of the Week”

-1. Marcus Goodyear Says:
+1. Marcus Goodyear Avatar

 Listen to them.
 Really listen.
 Don’t just use active listening techniques.
 Ask their opinion, then incorporate their opinion into what you do.